 When your child has died, this caring role ends.
 It is a period of great change and conflicting emotions.
 Health care teams will no longer be as involved.
 This could include hospital staff.
 It could also include paediatric and palliative care teams.
 Your relationships with staff will change or will be lost.

-Visit the Paediatric Palliative Care website for A Family Companion
+Visit the Palliative Care Australia website for A Family Companion

 Paediatric Palliative Care